 A miracle is a negation of nomic necessity, which God can aid His prophet with, in order to prove this prophet’s truthfulness to doubters.
 It is equivalent to God saying: “this man tells the truth about Me.”

 The miracle’s validity as a means to distinguish true prophets, is based on the fact that God is the only creator.
-This necessitates that God be the creator of normalcy.
-So if normalcy is negated, and this negation aids a claimant to prophethood, then this signals God’s support for this claimant to prophethood.
+This necessitates that God be the creator of normalcy, since normalcy is nothing more than a collection of events, and all events were created by Him.
+So if normalcy is negated, and this negation aids a claimant to prophethood, then this signals God’s support for this claimant.
 As such, if we know a miracle occurred for some claimant to prophethood, then we know that this claimant to prophethood is truthful.

 For example: it is nomically necessary for contact with fire to entail in a subsequent burn.
 In other words, whenever God creates contact between the human body and a flame, God ordinarily then creates a burn for this human body.
 So if a claimant to prophethood is thrown into a great fire by his enemies, and then comes out of it unscathed, the Mukalaf comes to know that God negated normalcy to aid this claimant.
-This is proof that this aided person has God’s support, and proof for this person’s prophethood.
+This signifies God’s support for the aided person, and is proof for this person’s prophethood.

 The Mutakalimeen have constructed a useful analogy to help conceptualize the above.